Aagam2020/Shahportfolio/final_project_Aagam3.md

 # Depression in the U.S. : A Silent Crisis Among Students

 ## **Introduction**
 My project aims to analyze the prevalence of major depressive episodes among U.S. young adults, with a specific focus on students.
 I have identified trends and disparities in mental health based on age, gender, and race/ethnicity.
+It will then narrow down to addressing the issues of depression faced by young adults in the age range of 18-25.
+My target audience are students, student leaders and educational institutions.
 By focusing on actionable solutions tailored to students, it provides a roadmap for addressing mental health challenges at their roots.

 ---